vipulnaik/diet-exercise-health/events/2025/2025-01-15-audiological-evaluation.md

 (with more loss in the left ear).
 More details on the loss of hearing are in later answers.

-In addition to the audiogram, I am also hoping to have my earwax situation formally checked as well as get some indications of whether there may be issues such as fluid buildup in my middle or inner ear that are affecting my hearing.
+In addition to the audiogram, I am also hoping to have any earwax and fluid buildup in my outer ear cleared, get a better understanding of whether I have excessive earwax, as well as get some indications of whether there may be issues such as fluid buildup in my middle or inner ear that are affecting my hearing.
 I have reasons to suspect fluid buildup, as elaborated in future answers.

+If I do have excessive earwax that is adversely affecting my hearing, I want to understand what at-home earwax removal regimen is likely to work, or how to safely experiment to find out.
+So far I've tried one round of sodium bicarbonate.

+If the issue is fluid buildup in the inner or middle ear or something else that cannot be addressed in your office or by me at home, I want to get referrals for followup consults or diagnostic exams.

+I would love to get more insight into any other things I should be doing to prevent further hearing loss.

+I also want a better understanding of how often I should be doing at-home hearing tests (and any other advice you have regarding the best ways to do such testing) and how often I should seek formal audiological evaluation.
+As documented in later answers, I've been doing some at-home testing to quantify my hearing loss and track it over time, but it would be good to get thoughts on better ways to do such testing.

 > Please describe situations that you have hearing difficulty in: